Guide to Work, Study, Travel and Living Abroad

 Find Yourself a Great City to Live In

-Living abroad in Barcelona
+Living abroad in Barcelona.

 In Barcelona, the genius architect Gaudi left his unique mark everywhere, but there are so many other beautiful ancient cathedrals, medieval streets, and works of art to explore in a great city.

-When preparing your own list of favorite cities, it's a good idea to write down qualities that are important to you.
+When preparing your list of favorite cities, it's a good idea to write down qualities that are important to you.

 For example, how important is culture to you, and what aspects?